Nori-02/IMEI-Phone-Report/README.md

 # 📱 IMEI Phone Report

-تطبيق ويب للإبلاغ عن الهواتف المفقودة أو المسروقة باستخدام رقم IMEI، مع لوحة تحكم للمشرفين، دعم لغتين، إشعارات فورية، وحماية JWT.
+A web application for reporting lost or stolen phones using the IMEI number, with an admin dashboard, dual-language support, instant notifications, and JWT protection.

 ---

-## 🚀 الميزات
+## 🚀 Features

-- تقديم بلاغات مفقودة/مسروقة عبر واجهة بسيطة
+- Submit lost/stolen reports via a simple interface
-- فحص حالة جهاز باستخدام رقم IMEI
+- Check device status using the IMEI number
-- دعم اللغة العربية والإنجليزية
+- Support for Arabic and English
-- إشعارات فورية للمشرفين عبر BroadcastChannel
+- Instant notifications for admins via BroadcastChannel
-- صفحة تفاصيل البلاغ عند النقر
+- Report details page on click
-- لوحة تحكم للمشرفين مع بحث مباشر
+- Admin dashboard with live search
-- تسجيل دخول آمن باستخدام JWT
+- Secure login using JWT
-- قاعدة بيانات PostgreSQL أو SQLite
+- PostgreSQL or SQLite database

 ---

-## 📁 هيكل المشروع
+## 📁 Project Structure